Three Bricks to Consolidate Watermarks for Large Language Models: Reliability of the Detection

 \subsection{Rectifying the Detection Scores}

-Even with the new statistical tests, the empirical FPRs are still higher than the theoretical ones, which is problematic for the reliability of the detection.
+Even with grounded statistical tests, empirical FPRs are still higher than theoretical ones.
 In fact, Kirchenbauer et al.~\cite{kirchenbauer2023watermark} mention that random variables are only pseudo-random since repeated windows generate the same secret.
 This can happen even in a short text and especially in formatted data.
 For instance in a bullet list, the sequence of tokens \texttt{$\backslash$n$\backslash$n*\_} repeats a lot as shown in Fig.~\ref{fig:low-pval-text}.
 Repetition pulls down the assumption of independence necessary for computing the p-values.

 We experimented with two simple heuristics mitigating this issue at the detection stage.
 The first one takes into account a token only if the watermark context window has not already been seen during the detection.
 The second scores the tokens for which the $h+1$-tuple formed by \{watermark context + current token\} has not already been seen.
+Note, that the latter is present in~\cite{kirchenbauer2023watermark}, although without ablation and without being used in further experiments.
 Of the two, the second one is better since it counts more ngrams, and thus has better TPR.
 It can also deal with the specific case of $h=0$.

-We report in Fig.~\ref{fig:fpr-rect} the empirical and theoretical FPRs when choosing not to score already seen $h+1$-tuples (the results look the same for the other scoring strategy).
-They now match perfectly, except for the case where $h=0$, where the FPR is still slightly underestimated.

-In summary, we guarantee FPR thanks to new statistical tests and by scoring only tokens for which \{watermark context + current token\} has not already been seen.
+Figure~\ref{fig:fpr-rect} reports empirical and theoretical FPRs when choosing not to score already seen $h+1$-tuples.
+They now match perfectly, except for $h=0$ where the FPR is still slightly underestimated. \emph{In short, we guarantee FPR thanks to new statistical tests and by scoring only tokens for which \{watermark context + current token\} has not been scored.}